Principles of hydrodynamic particle manipulation in internal Stokes flow: Conclusions

 Cavity flows are a class of vortical flows that is practically used in microfluidic devices at low and vanishing Reynolds numbers.
 In the Stokes limit, they can be expressed as infinite sums of Moffatt solutions \citep{shankar1993eddy, shankar2000fluid} and can be driven by rotating cylinders \citep{hellou1992cellular, hellou2001sensitivity} or by superimposed transport flows \citep{hellou2011stokes}.
 Because of the linearity of the Stokes equations and the velocity corrections, such flows do not pose principal difficulties to the present formalism.
 These finite-domain modifications of Moffatt's solutions have a less severe ratio of driving velocity to the eddy velocity scale (the analog of $e^{p\pi/q}$), and it is thus much easier to fulfill the conditions of small $Re$.

 It is instructive to compare the scaling of the migration velocity of small particles far from the wall ($\Delta\gg 1$) with that of approaches using particle inertia.
-Various approaches quantifying the effect of steady inertia \citep{ho1974inertial,schonberg1989inertial,di2007continuous,hood2015inertial} agree that for force-free particles, the migration speed scales with $a_p^3$, which agrees with our result \eqref{large delta normal correction}.
+In a number of approaches quantifying the effect of steady inertia \citep{ho1974inertial,schonberg1989inertial,asmolov1999inertial,di2007continuous,hood2015inertial} the migration speed for force-free particles is proportional to $a_p^3$, the same scaling as our result \eqref{large delta normal correction}.
 In approaches using oscillatory inertia \citep{agarwal2021unrecognized,agarwal2024density}, the scaling varies from $a_p^3$ for small Stokes number to $a_p^4$ for large Stokes number.
 Thus, the strictly non-inertial effects described in the present work show scaling equal to or even more favorable than inertial techniques for small particles.
+It should be noted that at low (non-zero) $Re$ the walls of a microfluidic device will almost always be close enough to the particle to enable modeling as in \citet{ho1974inertial} or \citet{hood2015inertial}, i.e., the effects of inertia at large distances are not present.
+This is why Saffman lift \citep{saffman1965lift}, an unbounded-flow effect, should not be directly compared with these results.

 In closing, we note that oscillatory-flow microfluidic setups used for fast particle manipulation often result in both inertial forces on particles \citep{agarwal2021unrecognized,agarwal2024density} and in the generation of steady vortical streaming flow of low Reynolds number \citep{rallabandi2014two,thameem2017fast,rallabandi2017hydrodynamic}.
 The effects discussed in the present work can thus be exploited and optimized together with inertial effects, leading to better protocols for the accumulation, concentration, deflection, and sorting of microparticles.